Ingrown hair can be the price you pay for vanity.

 These products are far more potent than a physical scrub.
 It’s an option if you’re suffering from ingrown hair for years.
-Just remember to consult with a dermatologist before using.
+Just remember to consult with a dermatologist before using it.

 Some even suggest combining chemical and physical exfoliation to speed up the process.

 2. Try using tweezers

 Tweezers are another handy tool that can help lift up ingrown hair.
-Make sure to sterilize it with hot water or alcohol before using.
+Make sure to sterilize it with hot water or alcohol before using it.

 Carefully lift up ingrown hair to the surface than before to your chosen hair removal method.
 It’s a crude and time-consuming method.
 But it is worth a try if hair follicles are close to the surface.

 Exfoliating does produce the same results as using tweezers, so it is still the better option.